STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 The project proposal can be no more than 3 pages.
 You can check a print preview to confirm length.

+Project proposals that do not include all components above will not receive full credit.

 #### Presentation